Leishmaniasis is an infectious disease spread by the bite of the female sandfly.

 There are different forms of leishmaniasis.

 Cases of leishmaniasis have been reported on all continents except Australia and Antarctica.
 In the Americas, leishmaniasis can be found in Mexico and South America.
 Leishmaniasis has been reported in military personnel returning from the Persian Gulf.

-Symptoms of cutaneous leishmaniasis may include:
+Symptoms of cutaneous leishmaniasis depends on where the lesions are located and may include: